epi155/recfm-java/recfm-java-addon/README.md

 | [audit](#fld.audit)     |     | boolean  | default `false` |
 | [items](#fld.items)     |     | String[] | **required**    |

-<a name='fld.items'>items</a> indicates the list of possible values that the field can assume.
+<ins id='fld.items'>items</ins> indicates the list of possible values that the field can assume.
 All values supplied must have the expected length for the field.
 The first value supplied will be used to initialize the field.

 ~~~yml
   - name: Foo